Komet/MediaElch/docs/README.md

 You need to have Sphinx and the
 [Read the Docs Sphinx Theme](https://github.com/rtfd/sphinx_rtd_theme) installed.
-You have to options to build the end-user documentation.
+You have two options to build the end-user documentation.
 Either use the provided CMake target `docs` or use Sphinx's Makefile.

 ```sh